Network Cluster-Robust Inference: Introduction

 \section{Introduction}

-Cluster-robust methods are widely used to account for cross-sectional dependence \citep{cameron2015practitioner}.
-The standard model of cluster dependence partitions the set of observations into many independent clusters \citep{hansen2019asymptotic}.
-However, in many settings, observations cannot be so divided into independent, mutually exclusive clusters.
-Temporally and spatially dependent data often have the property that correlation between observations decays with distance but never exactly reaches zero.
-Recent econometric work develops cluster-robust methods applicable to data of this type \citep{bester2011inference,canay2017randomization,canay2020wild,ibragimov2010t,ibragimov2016inference}.
-We build on this literature to study the performance of these methods when dependence is mediated by a network.
+Cluster-robust methods are widely used to account for cross-sectional dependence \citep{cameron2015practitioner,hansen2019asymptotic}.
+The standard model of cluster dependence partitions the set of observations into many independent clusters, but there are common settings in which observations cannot be so divided.
+Spatially or temporally dependent data often have the property that the correlation between observations decays with distance but is never precisely zero, and recent econometric work develops cluster-robust methods applicable to data of this type \citep{bester2011inference,canay2017randomization,canay2020wild,ibragimov2010t,ibragimov2016inference}.
+This paper studies the performance of these methods under network-mediated dependence.

-Clustered standard errors are frequently used with network data because researchers commonly observe only a single large network, for instance, the friendship network of a school or village.
-However, it is often unclear how best to partition the network into clusters.
-For example, \cite{miguel2004worms} study a setting with many schools and cross-school treatment spillovers.
-Since observations in different schools may then be correlated, it is not clear whether clustering, say, at the school level yields valid standard errors.

-Several papers approach this problem by using a ``community detection'' or ``network clustering'' unsupervised learning algorithm to divide the network into disjoint subnetworks according to some criteria and then clustering standard errors on the subnetworks \citep[e.g.][]{aral2017exercise,aral2019social,eckles2016estimating,zacchia2020knowledge}.
-However, the objective of unsupervised learning algorithms may not necessarily align with the econometric objective of inference.
-The algorithms often depend on tuning parameters that can be chosen to mechanically increase the number of clusters the algorithm outputs, and there are no guidelines on how to choose this number for the purpose of inference.
+Researchers commonly observe only a single large network, for instance the friendship network of a school or village, and clustered standard errors are frequently used to account for network dependence.
+However, it is often unclear how best to partition a network into clusters for the purpose of inference.
+Several papers employ ``community detection'' or ``network clustering'' unsupervised learning algorithms to divide the network into disjoint subnetworks according to some criteria and then cluster standard errors on the subnetworks \citep[e.g.][]{aral2017exercise,aral2019social,eckles2016estimating,zacchia2020knowledge}.
+However, the objectives of unsupervised learning algorithms do not necessarily align with the econometric objective of inference.
+Moreover, the algorithms typically depend on tuning parameters that can be chosen to mechanically increase the number of clusters returned, and there are no guidelines on how to choose this number for the purpose of inference.